 - Traveling from Abu Dhabi to Fujairah will take 100 minutes

 - Traveling from Dubai to Fujairah will take 50 minutes.

 - Traveling from Abu Dhabi To Ruwais will take 70 minutes

 Al Musawa also said that the 1,200 km network will extend from Al Sila to Fujairah, Serving 11 cities, towns and communities around the network, including: Ruwais, Al Mirfa, Fujairah, Sharjah, Al Dhaid, Abu Dhabi.

 No sir.
 Not at all.
 In february 2023, Oman Rail and Etihad Rail struck an accord, partnering with Mubadala and committing to a 303km stretch of track that will unite the two GCC nations by rail, direct from Sohar in Oman to the city of Abu Dhabi (in 100 minutes) and beyond.

 There has also been talk of potentially connecting the UAE rail services with Saudi Arabia.
 Keep your eyes peeled for more updates on that.

 The train has been reported to top out at more than 200km/h.
 That’s “late for an appointment” Nissan Patrol speeds.

 How environmentally friendly is it?

 There’s a section of the track between shah andHabshan, and the port of Ruwais in the Al Dhafra Region of Abu Dhabi, that’s already in use for the transport of sulphur.
 Glamorous?
 Not really.
 Perfumed by the aroma of expired egg cress sandwiches?
 Almost certainly.
-But ferrying this vital industrial resoucre by rail rather than road has already saved two million truck trips, which equates to a net reduction in carbon emissions of around 70 to 80 per cent.
+But ferrying this vital industrial resoucre by rail rather than road has already saved two million truck trips.

 And what about the desert wildlife?